-Price: ₹499 for 10 shades; 8.5g.
+Price: INR 499 for 10 shades; 8.5g.

-I bought this palette a few months ago when it was on sale on Hokmakeup for ₹370 but it took me a while to start playing with it.
+I bought the comfort zone eyeshadow palette a few months ago when it was on sale but it took me a while to start playing with it.

 It comes in a small, black plastic pan that has a transparent lid.
 The packaging is rather cheap and doesn’t look durable.

 Texture & Smell

-Comfort Zone Shade #2: A matte, dark brown with warm, red undertones.
+Shade #2: A matte, dark brown with warm, red undertones.
 Slightly patchy but blends out well after some effort.

 Shade #3: Light champagne shade.
 Takes some time to build up the intensity.

-Comfort Zone Shade #4: A light green shade with a pearly sheen.
+Shade #4: A light green shade with a pearly sheen.

-Comfort Zone Shade #5: Dirt-gold shade with metallic undertones.
+Shade #5: Dirt-gold shade with metallic undertones.

 Shade #6: Golden brown with warm undertones and pearly sheen which was rather soft and blendable.

 Comfort Zone Shade #7: A peachy-shimmer shadow with a frosted sheen.

 Shade #8: Gorgeous shimmery shade with green-to-teal shift and warm, red-brown undertone.
 Comes off to be subtle on lids but looks beautiful.
 My most favourite shade from the palette!

 Shade #9: Deep warm-toned brown which was slightly less dry.
 Very pigmented and applies well.

 Shade #10: A sooty blackened olive green-brown.
 Highly pigmented but difficult to blend out due to its dryness.

 Since the shadows are dry, they cause a lot of fallout on application.
 I’ve made it a point to do my eyes first so that I can clean all the mess and do my face.

 However, this doesn’t affect their pigmentation.
 All the shades show up really well on my tanned skin.
 They stay for a decent 6-7 hours with some fading after the 5th hour.
-I don’t use an eye primer specifically but prime my lids with a concealer.
+I don’t use an eye primer specifically but prep my lids with a concealer.

-If you’re a beginner or just want to try an eyeshadow palette that won’t create a big hole in your pocket, definitely buy the Wet N Wild Comfort Zone Eyeshadow Palette.
+If you’re a beginner who wants to try an eyeshadow palette that won’t create a big hole in your pocket, definitely buy the Wet N Wild Comfort Zone Eyeshadow Palette.
 You get a ton of different colours for just 500 bucks!

 Why You Should Buy the Wet N Wild Comfort Zone Eyeshadow Palette?

-- Really affordable.
+- Really affordable